Thelma Aldana

-Thelma Esperanza Aldana Hernández (['telma espe'ɾansa al'dana eɾ'nanðes]; born 27 September 1955) is a Guatemalan jurist and politician, former President of the Supreme Court and former Attorney General.
+Thelma Esperanza Aldana Hernández (['telma espe'ɾansa al'dana eɾ'nanðes]; born 27 September 1955) is a Guatemalan jurist and politician who served as President of the Supreme Court from 2011 to 2012 and as attorney general from 2014 to 2018.

-Life
+Early life and education

-Aldana was born in Gualán, eastern Guatemala, in 1955.
-She graduated from the University of San Carlos in Guatemala.
+Thelma Aldana was born in Gualán, eastern Guatemala, in 1955.
+She is daughter of Humberto Aldana Vidal, a pharmacy attendant, and Marta Julia Hernández Garza, a rural teacher.
+In 1982 Aldana graduated with a lawyer and notary degree from the University of San Carlos in Quetzaltenango.
 She has a Master's degree in Civil and Procedural Law.

+Career

-She started her career in 1984 as a janitor in a Family Court in Quetzaltenango.
-In 2009 she became a judge in the Supreme Court.
+She started her career in 1981 as a janitor in a Family Court in Quetzaltenango.
+In 1999 she was appointed judge in a court of appeals.
+In 2009 she became a magistrate in the Supreme Court.
 She served as the president of the Supreme Court from 2011-2012.
 In 2014 she replaced Claudia Paz y Paz as Guatemala’s attorney general.
 She is married.

 Courts for violence against women

 In 2011, when she was president of the Supreme Court, Aldana started special courts in Guatemala for femicide cases.
 Killing women, and violence against women are rampant in Guatemala; every year there are on the average 56,000 reports of violence against women.
 Eleven districts now have the special courts.
 Judges and police officers receive special gender crime training.